 Question 4: ICM - epilepsy/hyponatraemia

-This question was a new one and thought to be difficult although almost half of the candidates passed it.
+This question was a new one.
 Classification of hyponatraemia, causes of pseudohyponatraemia, how quickly you can correct hyponatraemia, and the difference between cerebral salt wasting syndrome and SIADH was not well answered.

 Question 5: Pain/opioid stewardship